HONG KONG GLOBAL GEOPARK VOLCANO DISCOVERY CENTRE

 For more information regarding Hong Kong Maritime Museum see MUSEUMS - HONG KONG ISLAND

-Hong Kong Maritime Museum's new and expanded premises at Central Pier 8
+Hong Kong Maritime Museum's new, enlarged premises at Central Pier 8

 WING LEE STREET TONG LAU CONSERVATION AND INFORMATION CENTRE